 Mike indicates that CH would be interested to be part of the subgroup.

+Mari suggests to modify the title and description of the Open Item “SHRD2 Proxy Voting Minimum Requirements” into something that reflects better the contents i.e. SRD2 Requirements and Check ISO 20022 messages to assess compliance with SHRD2.

 Action: Christine, Paola, Mari and Jacques to report about the outcome of the EC meeting at next call and propose a way forward to the group.